 Dog Park Grants

 Note: This program is now open and accepting applications from communities in Massachusetts.
-However, on January 25, 2017 the Foundation made significant changes to the application process.
+In January 2017 the Foundation made significant changes to the application process.
 We ask you to review the description below and the related links carefully, even if you have visited these pages before.

 As part of its mission of encouraging positive dog/human relationships, the Stanton Foundation supports the development of enclosed dog parks in Massachusetts cities and towns.